 As a young woman, Marion Smith trained as a nurse at New England Hospital, Massachusetts US and after graduating, joined the Victoria Order of Nurses in Montreal in 1913.
 When she was 26, she volunteered for the Queen Alexandra's Imperial Nursing Service (QAIMNS) and became known as Marion Leane Smith during war service.
-What prompt her to serve using her maternal family name is unclear, but mostly likely to be differentiated from other service people who shared her common surname.
+What prompt her to serve using her maternal family name is unclear, but most likely to be differentiated from other service people who shared her common surname.
 Marion is one of a few of the Leane family to volunteer for service, with her cousins, Albert Edmund Leane, his brother William Arthur Leane and her uncle Albert Charles Leane all serving with the Australian Air Force.

 No. 41 Ambulance Train